 Tips to Prevent Calcium deposits

 There’s no such thing as prevention of scaling.
 There is only implementing measures to hold it off, and how well you do that dictates how long you can go between pool tile cleaning sessions.
+For a deeper understanding of how to manage this, check out our complete guide to pool tile cleaning to ensure you’re using the best techniques for extending the time between cleanings.

 Knowing what causes scaling, staving it off becomes a matter of neutralizing its causes.
 Basically,